fatedier/frp/README.md

 ### Expose your service in security

-For some services, if expose them to the public network directly will be a security risk.
+Some services will be at risk if exposed directly to the public network.

-**stcp(secret tcp)** helps you create a proxy avoiding any one can access it.
+**stcp(secret tcp)** helps you create a proxy while keeping the service secure.

 Configure frps same as above.

-1. Start frpc, forward ssh port and `remote_port` is useless:
+1. Start frpc, forward ssh port and `remote_port` are useless:

   ```ini
   # frpc.ini